Sumanjit092/Active-Directory/README.md

 # Active-Directory-Scripts
-This is Repository for Active Directory script
+This is repository for Active Directory script